Trump adviser Hope Hicks tests positive for the coronavirus

 Trump has come under sharp criticism for his response to the coronavirus pandemic, which has killed more than 200,000 people in the United States alone.
 The president has touted his management of the crisis.

+Democratic presidential nominee Joe Biden has lambasted Trump for not having a clear national plan to tackle the pandemic.
+Biden, a former vice president, regularly wears a mask and has eschewed big campaign events.
+He is leading Trump in national polls.

-He and his staff regularly do not wear masks, and Trump has denigrated people who wear them regularly.
+Trump and his staff regularly do not wear masks, and Trump has denigrated people who wear them often.
 Health professionals say mask-wearing is one of the key things people can do to help prevent the spread of the virus.

-Trump and his aides regularly get tested for the virus.
-But testing does not make someone immune.

 At the White House, people who are around Trump, including some reporters, get tested on a regular basis.
-But the White House did away with regular temperature checks for everyone who enters the complex months ago, and people who are tested for the virus interact with others on the White House campus who are not.
+But the White House did away with daily temperature checks for everyone who enters the complex months ago, and people who are tested for the virus interact with others in the White House campus who are not.

 Vice President Mike Pence’s spokeswoman, Katie Miller, tested positive for the virus earlier this year and suffered from symptoms before recovering.